mit-ll/LL-DLEP/doc/doxygen/markdown/UserGuide.md

-Extension modules should each have their own file so that they can be included (with XInclude) in the core module file to compose a complete configuration.  @ref rfc8175 (near the end) and the @ref credit_windowing_config provide an example of this technique.
+Extension modules should each have their own file so that they can be included (with XInclude) in the core module file to compose a complete configuration.  @ref rfc8175 (near the end) and the @ref latency_range_config provide an example of this technique.

 The extensive protocol configurability presents many opportunities for testing other DLEP implementations.
 The protocol can be tweaked to